quick-lint/quick-lint-js/plugin/emacs/README.md

 ### LSP Mode

-First install the LSP Mode, if you have MELPA configured simply:
+First, [install
+LSP Mode](https://emacs-lsp.github.io/lsp-mode/page/installation/).
+You can install it from MELPA by [adding the MELPA repository][install-MELPA] then running the following in Emacs:

 `M-x package-install RET lsp-mode RET`